Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-40-war-two-worlds-pt3-consolidation.md

 “Your Clan dies anyway.
 We all do.
 This isn’t a fight for territory, Champion.
 We are fighting to *exist.”*

 “I *have* to safeguard the future of my Clan, Champion Daar!
-If this can be done you’ll achieve it, but I can’t---!”
+If this can be done you’ll achieve it, but I can’t - !”

 Daar decided a warning threat was in order.
 He leaped over the table and got in Halti’s face fast enough that he could barely react.
 In his most menacing growl, “My Clan’s purpose is to preserve the Gaoian race, *Champion.* I don’t give one watery shit about your sinecures or your privileges.
 Obey, or *pay.”*

 Halti didn’t take the hint.
 “Daar,” he pleaded desperately.
 “If I give you *anything* then Firefang is gone forever.
-I can’t---!”
+I can’t - !”

 Daar tore his throat out.